 Led by HEE as a joint venture with New Anglia and Greater Cambridge & Greater Peterborough (GCGP) Local Enterprise Partnerships (LEPs), and the Eastern AHSN, the Medtech Accelerator supports and finances projects at an early stage in order to maximise the potential for success in bringing new life enhancing technologies to patients.
 A total of £1.5 million is available with individual awards to be made of between £15,000 and £125,000 to innovation projects that show the potential to create future spin-out companies primarily out of NHS organisations.
 Awards are aimed at supporting proof of concept work which might include IP protection, market analysis, prototype development and testing, clinical evaluation, regulatory support and pilot product production.

-- Medtech Accelerator are pleased to announce early details of the next Health Hack - Surgery.
-Taking place on Thursday 18th & Friday 19th January 2018 at the Cambridge Science Park we are keen to build on the success of the …Read more »
+- Medtech Accelerator are pleased to announce details of the latest Health Hack - Patient Safety.
+Taking place on Thursday 3rd & Friday 4th May 2018 at the Anglia Ruskin University Campus, Chelmsford, we are keen to build on the success …Read more »

 Medtech Accelerator Submission and Award Process